Frequently Asked Questions

 10) Where are your publications printed?

 The pages are designed and composed at our offices in Columbia.
 They are then sent electronically to our printing plant at our sister newspaper, The Enterprise-Journal, in McComb.
 The McComb press is a combination of color Web Press Quad Stacks and black and white News Kings.
 We use state-of-the-art, computer-to-plate technology using a Basys platesetter and FM screening.
-Our magazines are printed at a first-class printing facility in Montgomery, Ala.

 12) What are the politics of your publications?